 The Chairman judged this to be a good piece of work and stated that he was excited by the opportunities which it offered to address inequality and narrow the attainment gap.
 He expressed his thanks to officers, partner organisations and stakeholders for their collective contributions and stated that the Committee would want to monitor progress.
-The Executive Director stated that the draft strategy would be presented to the Health Committee later in the month and that she proposed that the strategy would be brought back around March 2020 to look at progress with the new delivery model.
+The Executive Director stated that the draft strategy would be presented to the Health Committee later in the month and that she proposed that the strategy would then be monitored by the Children and Young People Committee.
+A report would be brought back around March 2020 to look at progress with the new delivery model.

 (Action: Executive Director: People and Communities and Democratic Services Officer)